-Here is a review of the top 8 tea kettles for glass stovetop I discovered after a lot of research.
+Here is a review of the top 8 tea kettles for glass cooktop.
+I discovered after a lot of research.

-1. Cuisinart CTK-SS17N Stovetop Teakettle – Editor’s Choice
+1. Cuisinart CTK-SS17N Stovetop Teakettle – Best Overall Tea Kettle

 As earlier indicated, the kettle is made of stainless steel material, which consists of a polished exterior and a nonreactive interior.
 Although it is said to be corrosion proof, I strongly advise you to allow the kettle to always dry out properly to prevent rust.

-In addition to its top-notch design, the kettle is also outfitted with an ergonomic handle, which makes it super comfortable to carry and ensure pouring is easy and safe.
-You can boil 2 quarts with the kettle.
+In addition to its top-notch design, the kettle is also outfitted with an ergonomic handle, which makes it super comfortable to carry and ensures pouring is easy and safe.
+You can boil 2 quarts with the stovetop kettle.

 Perhaps, the most interesting feature of the CTK-SS17N is its traditional style whistle, which gives off a whistling sound whenever the water starts boiling.
 Thus even if you’re not close to the cooking place, you will still know when your hot water is ready.

-2. Mr Coffee Claredale Aluminum Whistling Tea Kettle – Budget Pick
+2. Mr Coffee Claredale Aluminum Whistling Tea Kettle – Best Budget Tea Kettle

 Not everyone is willing to spend up to 40 bucks on a “kettle.”
 At the same time, nobody wants to buy a low-priced kettle that will break after a few uses.
 If you’re looking for something cheap but with decent quality, then I will like to introduce you to the Claredale Aluminum Tea Kettle by Mr. Coffee.

 I consider Mr. Coffeeâ€™s Claredale the best budget tea kettle for glass top stove out there.
 Believe me, you won’t find anything better at the same price range.